cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 {% endif %}

-### Does the README contain installation documentation?
+## 5. Does the README contain installation documentation?

 {% if has_installation_docs %}
 Yes.
 {% elif not has_readme %}
-No,

-This repository does not have a README, and therefore it is not possible for a reader to easily find installation documentation.
+No, this repository does not have a README, and therefore it is not possible for a reader to easily find installation documentation.
+{% else %}
-{% elif readme_type == "markdown" %}
+{% if readme_type == "markdown" %}
-No,

-this repository has a README, but it does not contain a section header entitled `# Installation` (it's allowed to be any level deep).
+No, this repository has a markdown README, but it does not contain a section header entitled `# Installation` (it's allowed to be any level deep).
 {% elif readme_type == "rst" %}
-No,

-this repository has a README, but it does not contain a section header entitled `Installation` (it's allowed to be any level deep).
+No, this repository has a RST README, but it does not contain a section header entitled `Installation` (it's allowed to be any level deep).
+{% else %}
+No, this repository has a text readme.
+Please change to a formatted README.
 {% endif %}
 Please add a section that includes information on how the user should get the code (e.g., clone it from GitHub) and install it locally.
 This might read like: